 - Use Rubrics.
 Students will know where to spend their energy on assignments and have fewer complaints or questions.
 Rubrics help instructors give consistent, fast feedback without writing the same comments again and again.
 Learn more from the Interactive Feedback page.

-- UX.
+- Student View.
 User test your navigation and course layout to ensure it is not confusing.
 The adventure is in the course materials, not in the navigation.
 (Research QM Quality Matters Rubric for Online Course Design, and other quality assurance standards.)
 Interested in Quality Matters?
 Visit the Quality Matters at ISU page.

 - Aim for quality, not quantity.
 Use the auto-grading quiz tool for low-stakes chapter quizzes to ensure that students read materials.
 Save precious grading time for the most meaningful projects and writings that require your human touch.